c4tom/DreamDevBox/docs/configuration-files/env-file.rst

    drwxr-xr-x 2 cytopia cytopia 4096 Mar 12 23:05 htdocs/

 Now you need to copy the ``vhost-gen`` templates into the ``.dreamdevbox`` directory.
-The templates are available in the Devilbox git directory under ``cfg/vhost-gen/``.
+The templates are available in the DreamDevBox git directory under ``cfg/vhost-gen/``.

 By copying those files into your project template directory, nothing will change, these are the default templates that will create the virtual host exactly the same way as if they were not